Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 Dr Theresa Barnes Consultant rheumatologist, Countess of Chester Hospital Foundation Trust | clinical lead for outpatients, Royal College of Physicians

-Speaker Professor Andreas Goebels
+Speaker Professor Andreas Goebel

-Professor Andreas Goebels Director, Pain Research Institute | chair of pain medicine and honorary consultant in pain medicine, University of Liverpool and Walton Centre NHS Foundation Trust
+Professor Andreas Goebel Director, Pain Research Institute | chair of pain medicine and honorary consultant in pain medicine, University of Liverpool and Walton Centre NHS Foundation Trust

 feedback